Single-unit study

 LSB235 Anatomy of the Lower Limb

-This is a foundational anatomy unit for clinical practice in Podiatry which requires a detailed understanding and knowledge of the systematic and regional anatomy of the lower limb.
+This is a foundational anatomy unit for clinical practice in Podiatry which requires a detailed understanding and knowledge of the systemic and regional anatomy of the lower limb.
 This unit introduces you to the theoretical and practical concepts of these two areas of anatomy.
 It builds on LQB187 human Anatomy and prepares you for your clinical studies.

 LSB258 Principles of Human Physiology